nianzelee/PhD-Dissertation/reproduction-artifact/README.md

 ## 3. Analyzing Data

 The directory `thesis-data/` contains all of the raw data collected from the experiments and HTML tables corresponding to the figures and tables in the dissertation.
-The HTML tables were generated by the `table-generator` of BenchExec.
+The HTML tables were generated by the `table-generator` of BenchExec and can be viewed by a web browser, e.g., Firefox.

+To read the log file of a task, please click on the status of that task.
+If the log file cannot be displayed, please configure your browser as suggested by the HTML table.

 ### PPE Experiments (Chapter 4)